×

 10. Oats: Oats are rich in fiber and will help regulate digestion, which may indirectly alleviate chest tightness related to acid reflux.
 Start your day with a bowl of oatmeal for a nourishing breakfast.

 It’s important to note that these home remedies and dietary suggestions may provide relief for mild cases of chest tightness.
-If you experience ongoing or severe symptoms, seeking advice from a healthcare professional for a proper diagnosis and appropriate treatment is essential.
+It is important to consult a healthcare professional for an accurate diagnosis and suitable treatment if you have persistent or severe symptoms.

 When to Consult a Doctor?